Our ticket programs for college and high school students.

 Worried about sitting alone?

-While there’s a limit of one ticket per undergraduate first-year or second-year student each season through this program, you’ll be seated in a block with other first- and second-year students.
-Attend solo and meet other undergraduate students at the concert or coordinate with your friends to attend the same performance.
+All of Bert’s Tickets are seated in a block, so you will be sitting with other first- and second-year students.
+Attend solo and meet new people at the concert or coordinate with your friends to attend the same performance.

 2014-2015 Eligible performances